 jmschuel@wisc.edu

-For advising on careers related to German, Dutch, and other languages, refer to:
+For advising on careers related to German, contact the Language Institute.

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.